The Heritage of the Cherokee Tribes

 Preserving Cherokee Heritage

-As one of the most influential tribes in America, Cherokee culture has been preserved through education, landmarks, and oral stories.
-The Cherokee language, Tsalagi, is being preserved through educational programs and by passing down the language to Cherokee tribe children in order to keep the language present throughout future generations.
+The Cherokee culture has become one of the most influential among the indigenous tribes.
+The culture has been preserved through landmarks, oral stories, and education.
+Tsalagi, the Cherokee language, is preserved through educational programs and by passing the language down to Cherokee tribe children to keep the language preserved through generations.

 Cherokee Heritage Center at Tahlequah, Oklahoma